 The Role of Cooking Oils in Household Lubrication

 Cooking oils are among the most accessible lubricants around the house.
-Olive oil or vegetable oil can be applied to squeaky hinges or sticky locks with ease.
+Olive oil or vegetable oil can be applied to squeaky hinges or sticky hardware with ease.
 They provide a slick surface that reduces friction temporarily.

 However, oils have some drawbacks.
 They tend to attract dust and dirt over time because they remain sticky rather than drying out completely.
 This can cause grime buildup that eventually worsens the problem you were trying to fix.